merly-ai/MPCC-Universal/README.md

 ## Basic Commands and Views

-In MPCC, there are a number of supported keyboard and mouse commands.
+In Mentor, there are a number of supported keyboard and mouse commands.
 In this section we describe those keystrokes and explain mouse behavior.
 Perhaps the most important initial command to remember is the *help* command which can be launched by pressing the character ’h’ on your keyboard.
 The help command lists all of the keyboard commands, so if you ever find yourself not remembering a keyboard command, just press ’h’ and MPCC will launch the keyboard shortcut commands.
 A